History of Master Liveaboards

 Galapagos Master

 The Galapagos Master Liveaboard, the first vessel of the fleet, is a steel-hulled, eco-friendly ship with enough camera amenities to support a whole film and video charter!
-You’ll be sure not to miss any photo opportunities in this unparalleled destination.
+You’ll surely not miss any photo opportunities in this unparalleled destination.
 The Galapagos dive sites may host the most marine life of any dive location worldwide: plentiful hammerhead sharks, silky sharks, whale sharks, turtles, seals, and even endemic penguins and marine iguanas.

 French Polynesia Master